Yubyf/QuoteLockX/README.md

 ### Todo

 - [ ] Add widget for launcher.
-- [ ] Add support for Chinese.
+- [ ] Add support for custom importing of fortune cookies.

 ### In Progress

-- [ ] Add support for line spacing configuration between text and source.
+- [ ] Add support for Chinese.

 ### Done